Can supervise: YES

 Gramann, K, Mueller, HJ, Schoenebeck, B & Debus, G 2006, 'The neural basis of ego- and allocentric reference frames in spatial navigation: Evidence from spatio-temporal coupled current density reconstruction', BRAIN RESEARCH, vol. 1118, pp. 116-129.View/Download from: Publisher's site

-Wunderlich, A & Gramann, K 2018, 'Electrocortical evidence for long-term incidental spatial learning through modified navigation instructions', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), pp. 261-278.View/Download from: UTS OPUS or Publisher's site
+Wunderlich, A & Gramann, K 2018, 'Electrocortical evidence for long-term incidental spatial learning through modified navigation instructions', Spatial Cognition XI 11th International Conference, Spatial Cognition 2018 Tübingen, Germany, September 5–8, 2018 Proceedings (LNAI 11034) in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Spatial Cognition 2018, Springer, Germany, pp. 261-278.View/Download from: UTS OPUS or Publisher's site

 © Springer Nature Switzerland AG 2018.
 The use of Navigation Assistance Systems for spatial orienting has become increasingly popular.
 Such automated navigation support, however, comes with a reduced processing of the surrounding environment and often with a decline of spatial orienting ability.
 To prevent such deskilling and to support spatial learning, the present study investigated incidental spatial learning by comparing standard navigation instructions with two modified navigation instruction conditions.
 The first modified instruction condition highlighted landmarks and provided additional redundant information regarding the landmark (contrast condition), while the second highlighted landmarks and included information of personal interest to the participant (personal-reference condition).
 Participants' spatial knowledge of the previously unknown virtual city was tested three weeks later.
 Behavioral and electroencephalographic (EEG) data demonstrated enhanced spatial memory performance for participants in the modified navigation instruction conditions without further differentiating between modified instructions.
 Recognition performance of landmarks was better and the late positive complex of the event-related potential (ERP) revealed amplitude differences reflecting an increased amount of recollected information for modified navigation instructions.
 The results indicate a significant long-term spatial learning effect when landmarks are highlighted during navigation instructions.